AaltoSciComp/scicomp-docs/rse/how-we-work.rst

 Funding practicalities
 ~~~~~~~~~~~~~~~~~~~~~~

-Right now, most service is free to all users in the School of
+Right now, most service is free to all researchers in member
+departments.
+(Member departments can be seen on our :doc:`front page
-Science.
-In the future, longer-term projects can be funded by
+<index>`.)
+Longer-term projects can be funded by
 internal invoicing or directly hiring our RSE onto your grant, the
 same as salary of any researcher would work.